 There’s no need to wait for your new site to work its way organically up the rankings.
 By using paid search you can see immediate results and it’s not nearly as difficult to use or expensive as you may think.

 Paid search is the term we use for advertising within the listings of a search engine.
 These normally appear at the top of a SERP or to the side, and increasingly look more and more like organic results.
-At the moment Google places a small yellow ‘Ad’ label on them.
+At the moment Google places a small green ‘Ad’ label on them.

-Basic principles of AdWords
+Basic principles of Google Ads

-Basically you pick some keywords that a searcher might use on Google, then create an advert that will appear on the SERP based on those keywords.
+In a nutshell, you pick some keywords that a searcher might use on Google, then create an advert that will appear on the SERP based on those keywords.

 Of course you’re probably not going to be the only company wanting to serve adverts to people who use those particular terms.
 Rival companies can bid for the same search term.